dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 />
 ```

 In the App Platform, this is implemented by extending the “manifest generation” step of the App Scripts CLI `build` script ([step 5](#the-app-platform-orchestra) in the example build sequence above).
-The script accesses the app’s config from `d2.config.js` and generates a `manifest.json` file with the appropriate app metadata (including name, description, icons, and theme colors), then writes that `manifest.json` to the resulting app’s `public/` directory, which would be `.d2/shell/public/`.
+The script accesses the app’s config from `d2.config.js` and generates a `manifest.json` file with the appropriate app metadata, including name, description, icons, and theme colors; then writes that `manifest.json` to the resulting app’s `public/` directory, which would be `.d2/shell/public/`.
 You can take a peek at the manifest generation source code in the App Scripts CLI [here](https://github.com/dhis2/app-platform/blob/master/cli/src/lib/generateManifests.js).

 Then, the App Shell package contains the `index.html` file that the app will use, so that’s where the link to the `manifest.json` file [will be added](https://github.com/dhis2/app-platform/blob/1d0423e135b71d2005198287075e47d939040049/shell/public/index.html#L14-L18).